Prudhoe railway station: Facilities

 The station has two platforms, both of which have a self-service ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 Platforms are linked by a pre-grouping metal footbridge, similar to those at Riding Mill and Wylam, however there is step-free access both platforms.
 There is a small car park and cycle storage at the station.

 Prudhoe is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2021 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.
+As of the December 2023 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.
+One evening peak service starts/finishes here.

 During the evening and on Sunday, an hourly service operates between Newcastle and Carlisle via Hexham.
-Most trains continue to Nunthorpe via Hartlepool or Morpeth.
+Many trains continue to Nunthorpe via Hartlepool or to Morpeth.
 All services are operated by Northern Trains.